jaynouMa/jaynouMa/README.md

 ## Hi there 👋

+This is Jaynou, current sophomore (Class of 2028) at West High School.
+I really like biology, but I dabble in code sometimes as well.
+I am way worse at coding than bio, so I've decided to focus on microbiology and biochemistry.
+Occasionally I will still post the odd coding project though.

+[insert bio here]

 <!--
 **jaynouMa/jaynouMa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.